yext/search-ui-react/docs/search-ui-react.locationbias.md

 > Warning: This API is now obsolete.
 >
-> LocationBias component has been superceded by Geolocation component.
+> LocationBias component has been superseded by Geolocation component.
 >

 A React Component which displays and collects location information in order to bias searches.